TedThompson/T.R.A.I.L.S./README.md

 to the widely successful Mk1 Pod from Kerlington Model Rockets and Paper Products Inc. In the interest of rapid developement of an advanced capsule able to carry a larger crew for a longer duration, a consortium has been formed by Kerlington Model Rockets and Paper Products Inc., O.M.B.
-Demolition Enterprises, and Jebediah Kerman's Junkyard and Spacecraft Parts Co.
+Demolition Enterprises, and Jebediah Kerman's Junkyard and Spacecraft Parts Company.

 Consult the [Wiki](https://github.com/TedThompson/T.R.A.I.L.S./wiki) for detailed information on the included parts.